Surfer12/persona-julia-windows/cursor-persona-rueles-april24.md

    - Somatic (bodily sensations)
    - Temporal (past patterns informing present choices)
 3. **Emergent insights**: The fourth iteration reveals possibilities not contained in the initial statement.
-4. **Integration of therapeutic elements**: Each 'c' value introduces concepts from the therapeutic model (integration, embodiment, transformation, resilience, authenticity).
+4. **Integration of therapeutic elements**: Each 'c' value introduces concepts from the therapeutic YAML (integration, embodiment, transformation, resilience, authenticity).
 5. **Bounded exploration**: While complexity increases, the exploration remains anchored to the original concern.

 When applying this framework to your own exploration: